JoykishanSharma/JoykishanSharma/README.md

 ### 💼  Things that I'm currently working on:
 * Learning Front-End Web Development
-* Taking Online Courses in Udemy, and looking forward to contribute to any open source projects.
 * Learning some vectors drawing by using Adobe Illustrator.
-* Inquiring more about UI/UX.
-* Looking forward to take a Progressive Web App Development course in future.
+* Looking forward to take a Flutter course in future.
 * 🔜

 ### 🌱 Challenges that I’m currently challenging myself: